Project duration: January 2020 - December 2022

 Funded by: ESRC (Trans-Atlantic Platform Social Innovation Call)

-Worlding Public Cultures: The Arts and Social Innovation aims to develop a critical art theory and practice based approach to social innovation, which takes worlding as its central methodology.
+Worlding Public Cultures: The Arts and Social Innovation project aims to develop a critical art theory and practice based approach to social innovation, which takes worlding as its central methodology.
 It’s a collaborative research project and transnational platform conceived by the Transnational and Transcultural Arts and Culture Exchange (TrACE) network and funded by a Social Innovation Grant from the Trans-Atlantic Platform for the Social Sciences and Humanities.
 The project has been awarded £161,773 (Value to UAL) (Total Value for Collaborative Bid: £1,014,774.98) between January 2020 and December 2022.

 - Change public narratives about our globally interconnected yet conflicted world through art, exhibitions, conferences and (academic) writing about art and its cultural, historical and socio-political realities.